suzybee1987/milestone-2/README.md

 #### *404.html*

  - **Button**
-    - On the 404.html page the button redirects the user back to index.html to prevent them having to press the browser back button.
+    - On the 404.html page the button redirects the user back to index.html to prevent them having to press the browser back button for better experience.

 ### **Future Features**
 - I would like to implement a link to share with friends on WhatsApp and social media